DrVicki/frontend-frameworks-react/week-1/lesson-1/lesson-1.md

 # Setup and Rendering with React

+### Let's Get Excited!

+Writing web applications with React is fun.
+You’re going to learn

+If you’ve written client-side JavaScript before, you’ll find React refreshingly intuitive.
+If this is your first serious dive into the `front-end`, you’ll be blown away at how quickly you can create something to get excited about.

+So strap in!
+You’re beginning the journey to become a React programmer and have a lot of fun along the way.
+Let’s go!

 ## Overview

 React is a library for performing efficient updates to a web page; a process referred to as ```rendering```.
 To use React, the author describes how a given application state should be displayed and React takes care of manipulating the browser's ```DOM``` to match that state.
 This removes the error-prone process of manually updating parts of the DOM when your application state changes.
 With React, you merely render **everything** again, and React makes sure only to make the minimal changes necessary.